christiskatsouris/ivxPredictive/README.md

 ```
 ## Notes:

+1. We provide an open source R package ‘ivxPredictive’ that contains the implementation of both our IVX-P M-estimator together with inference tools for predictive regression models with persistence properties across the spectrum of stationary and nonstationary roots.

-1. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html) along with statistical inference procedures and empirical applications can be found in the R package ['ivx'](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).
+2. The implementation of the original (current) IVX instrumentation method proposed by [Phillips and Magdalinos (2009)](https://ideas.repec.org/p/skb/wpaper/cofie-06-2009.html) along with statistical inference procedures and empirical applications can be found in the R package ['ivx'](https://github.com/kvasilopoulos/ivx) developed by [Kostas Vasilopoulos](https://github.com/kvasilopoulos).

-2. The Matlab code of the original IVX instrumentation method can be found on the website of [Michalis Stamatogiannis](https://sites.google.com/site/mpstamatogiannis/home).
+3. The Matlab code of the original IVX instrumentation method can be found on the website of [Michalis Stamatogiannis](https://sites.google.com/site/mpstamatogiannis/home).

-3. The author would like to thank [Ji Hyung Lee](https://economics.illinois.edu/profile/jihyung) for kindly sharing the Matlab code for the implementation of the original IVX instrumentation method for the quantile predictive regression.
+4. The author would like to thank [Ji Hyung Lee](https://economics.illinois.edu/profile/jihyung) for kindly sharing the Matlab code for the implementation of the original IVX instrumentation method for the quantile predictive regression.

 ## Application I: Robust Estimation and Inference